GretheB90/Learning/README.md

 # Learning
-Me trying to learn basics in Python
+Me trying to learn basics of IT